 The first step towards tackling this problem is to consolidate your unstructured data (regardless of where it is created) in a single global namespace.
 Once your data is managed and stored in a centralized and sharable repository, you can then implement data classification tools that allow you to categorize data and search for PII.

 CCPA compliance (like GDPR) also means being able to comply with consumer requests related to their personal data.
 With a global file system in place, it’s easy for an IT admin to comply with a delete request and remove the specific file(s) from the repository and all global devices in an automated and synchronized manner.
-Such a solution also facilitates efficient and secure data transfer of personal information requested by a consumer.
+A solution such as CTERA also facilitates efficient and secure data transfer of personal information requested by a consumer.

 In the context of file services, enterprises require tools that allow them to define, implement and enforce privacy and cloud security policies that govern the access and usage of files, including those that contain ‘personal data.’
 For example, enforcing a security policy that requires certain types of data to be encrypted both at rest and in transit.

 Closing the Security Gap